What next? Here are some of your 'Frequently Asked Questions'

 Many people, recently and over the past few years, have offered to do anything they can to help us achieve our aims.
 Until now, although we have already received much voluntary support opportunities have been fairly limited.
 This has changed since the award.
 We are actively seeking volunteers to assist the Committee, for example, with specific aspects of the Project, with the Society’s business (including as Committee members) and in organising fund-raising and other events.
 We will let Members, Friends of The George and the community as specific opportunities arise but, in the meantime, to ensure that you will hear and can be contacted about them please visit our Volunteering page and register your interest

-Committee members will continue to be pleased to answer any other questions you may have personally, not least at the Celebration Party on the 26th of October or at other events; alternatively send your enquiry to firstname.lastname@example.org.
+Committee members will continue to be pleased to answer any other questions you may have.
+Please email us with you questions or comments.